 Battambang’s biggest tourist attraction is the bamboo train.
 Basically, its story is this: it’s a train made out of bamboo.
 Why?
 So that it’s ultra-light.

 Which means that when the bigger, faster & more expensive trains come barreling down the train tracks, the bamboo train can be disassembled and put to the side (with enough time to avoid a collision).
 It’s a cheap and relatively easy way for locals to get around and locally transport their goods.

 Unfortunately, Battambang’s bamboo train isn’t really used by the locals anymore.
 Its original curiosity has been eclipsed by dollar signs.
-The bamboo train is now, simply, just another tourist attraction—and not even a good one at that.
+The bamboo train is now, simply, just another tourist attraction—and not even a very good one at that.
+(Sorry, Cambodia.)

-The scenery from the 20-minute ride wasn’t even anything spectacular.
+The scenery from the 20-minute bamboo train ride wasn’t anything spectacular.
 Oh well.
-But that doesn’t mean Cambodia didn’t have a lot more to offer me.
+But that doesn’t mean Cambodia didn’t have a lot more to offer.
 Read some of my other posts about Cambodia